Updated May 2022, So, What Fun things are there to do in Tucson when it is Hot Hot in the Summer? Read on.

 Here is a list of fun things you and your family can do to cool off or stay cool.
 No surprise that most involve water, air conditioning, or higher elevation.

 They offer much to learn and appreciate about our art, history, and cultural heritage.
 And it’s cool in there.
 Tucson & the rest of Baja Arizona have many excellent museums.
 There are many different types of museums to amuse the whole family.
 Visit the Asarco Mineral Discovery Center and on Saturday’s you can take a tour of the mine!
 The Mini Time Machine Museum of Miniatures is a special place.
 See our Museum page for more ideas.

 Cool off in Sabino Creek.
 Hike in the early morning or late afternoon.
 There are several interesting trails here for hikers of all abilities.
 See the map at the Visitor Center.
 The Visitor Center also has many fine exhibits about the Canyon.

 Note: the creek may not have much water in it during our dry summer months.
 But come the monsoons, the water will rise.
 Just be cautious of heavy rains in the mountains above and the resulting possibility of flash floods.
 Very dangerous!

 Get an introduction to this natural treasure from our original video here.
-No restaurant at Sabino Canyon.
+There are no restaurants at Sabino Canyon.
 Bring lots of water and a picnic.

 Go fishing, camping and swimming at Roper Lake State Park near Safford.
 Visit the official Website here.
+Cabin Rentals are relatively cheap.
 Rent a cabin if you like air conditioning.

 Take a boat out on Patagonia Lake State Park and do a little fishing for the dinner table.
 Available for rent are canoes and row boats at the marina.
 Or, with certain restrictions (no cruise ships or submarines), you can bring your own boat.
 For more information visit the website here.